minhton211/TreeFormer-a-tree-counting-model/README.md

 |   |   │   |   │   └───labels
 │   └───README.md
-├───weights                      # Default folder to save checkpoints and the best weight after training │   ├───CSRNet_Shanghai_B_weights.h5   # Pretrained weight of CSRNet on ShanghaiB dataset ├───dataloader.py
+├───weights                      # Default folder to save checkpoints and the best weight after training │   ├───CSRNet_Shanghai_B_weights.h5       # Pretrained weight of CSRNet on ShanghaiB dataset │   ├───yosemite_512_best.pth     # Pretrained weight of TreeVision on the Yosemite dataset with images being cropped directly to size 512x512
+│   ├───yosemite_1536_best.pt     # Pretrained weight of TreeVision on the Yosemite dataset with images being cropped to size 1536x1536 before applying gaussian filter
+│   └───london_best.pth  # Pretrained weight of TreeVision on the KCL-London dataset ├───dataloader.py
 ├───IMAGE_PREPROCESS.md
 ├───Github_Image_Processing.ipynb